techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-recording-compliance.md

 **Call queues**

-Compliance recording is not supported on the call queue resource account.
-Inbound call queue calls are recorded for users who have an assigned compliance recording policy.
+Inbound call queue calls are recorded where users have an assigned compliance recording policy.
 Some routing methods might involve usability concerns with multiple announcements.

 ## Supported notification methods